-Patients that are in pursuit of a more youthful appearance appreciate the fact that there are cosmetic treatment methods for facial rejuvenation available that provide them with final results comparable to plastic surgery, without the discomfort or downtime associated.
-There are fewer risks and complications involved with a nonsurgical approach to facial rejuvenation, and having treatment with dermal fillers won’t leave behind any visible scarring, incisions, or stitches.
+Patients in pursuit of a more youthful appearance appreciate the fact that cosmetic treatment methods for facial rejuvenation are available that provide them with final results comparable to plastic surgery without the discomfort or downtime associated.
+There are fewer risks and complications involved with a nonsurgical approach to facial rejuvenation, and treating dermal fillers won’t leave behind any visible scarring, incisions, or stitches.
 Discuss your aesthetic goals with Dr. Green to establish a plan for facial rejuvenation that caters to your needs.

-What are the side effects of under eye fillers?
+What are the side effects of tear trough fillers?

-There typically are not any major side effects associated with receiving under eye fillers, though it is possible to develop a mild amount of swelling or bruising at or around the sites of injection.
+There typically are no major side effects associated with receiving under-eye fillers.
+However, it is possible to develop a mild amount of swelling or bruising at or around the injection sites.

-Bruising is another potential side effect as a result of bruising.
-After the bruising starts to improve, the area can appear discolored for a period of time.
-This is a temporary side effect and Dr. Green recommends using a good cover-up or makeup, along with good skin care products, to conceal the area until it resolves.
+Bruising is another potential side effect as a result of dermal fillers.
+After the bruising improves, the area can appear discolored for some time.
+This is a temporary side effect, and Dr. Green recommends using a good cover-up or makeup, along with good skincare products, to conceal the area until it resolves.
 It is important to use sunscreens daily after dermal fillers to help protect against this hyperpigmentation and to avoid increased sun damage and wrinkle formation.

-Tyndall Effect is a bluish discoloration known to happen after some hyaluronic acid fillers injected.
-If the hyaluronic acid filler is injected too superficially, the injection area can appear blue.
+Tyndall Effect is a bluish discoloration known to happen after some hyaluronic acid fillers are injected.
+The injection area can appear blue if the hyaluronic acid filler is injected too superficially.
 This color change can last several months in the treated area and can be reversed with hyaluronidase to dissolve the dermal filler.

-Some rare but more serious side effects can occur including changes in vision, signs of infection at injection sites, allergic reaction to the dermal filler product, worsening bruising or swelling, and persistent pain.
+Some rare but more serious side effects include changes in vision, signs of infection at injection sites, allergic reaction to the dermal filler product, worsening bruising or swelling, and persistent pain.
 Should you experience any of these side effects, alert your provider immediately.

 Who is a good candidate for tear trough filler?

-The best candidate for injectable fillers in the tear trough is a heathy individual who has noted volume loss in the under eye area.
-The skin under the eyes should be taught.
-Excessive skin elasticity or fat deposits under the eyes would preclude a good cosmetic results.
+The best candidate for injectable fillers in the tear trough is a healthy individual who has noted volume loss in the under-eye area.
+The skin under the eyes should be taut.
+Excessive skin elasticity or fat deposits under the eyes would preclude good cosmetic results.
 If there is excessive wrinkling or skin under the eyes with fat deposition, a conventional blepharoplasty would be the best course of treatment.
-During a consultation with Dr. Green, a physical evaluation of the treatment area will be done to determine as to whether you are a good candidate for tear trough fillers or may benefit more from another cosmetic procedure.
+During a consultation with Dr. Green, a physical evaluation of the treatment area will be done to determine whether you are a good candidate for tear trough fillers or may benefit more from another cosmetic procedure.

-Hyaluronic acid fillers, or HA fillers, are not effective for the treatment of naturally darker skin pigmentation in the under eye area.
-If the appearance of dark under eye circles is unrelated to the anatomy of the tear trough itself, and is due to skin pigmentation, having treatment with dermal fillers in the area will only emphasize the appearance of the dark circles.
-In these cases, Dr. Michele Green recommends Mesopeel® to rejuvenate the delicate under eye area.
-The Mesopeel is a specially formulated chemical peel designed to treat the sensitive areas of the body such as the axillae, groin, and the under eye area.
+Hyaluronic acid fillers, or HA fillers, are ineffective for treating naturally darker skin pigmentation in the under-eye area.
+If the appearance of dark under-eye circles is unrelated to the anatomy of the tear trough itself and is due to skin pigmentation, treating dermal fillers in the area will only emphasize the appearance of the dark circles.
+Dr. Michele Green recommends Mesopeel® to rejuvenate the delicate under-eye area in these cases.
+The Mesopeel is a specially formulated chemical peel designed to treat sensitive body areas such as the axillae, groin, and under-eye area.

-A Mesopeel is able to remove under eye discoloration by removing the dead skin cells of the top layer of the skin, the epidermis, revealing healthy new skin, through rejuvenating ingredients.
-The Mesopeel Periocular is a very popular in-office treatment, at Dr. Green’s Upper East Side office, to treat under-eye circles and wrinkles in the eye area.
-The Mesopeel is composed of azelaic acid, citric acid, lactic acid, physic acid, resorcinol, and salicylic acid.
-These ingredients work synergistically to reduce fine lines and wrinkles, hyperpigmentation, and discoloration around the upper and under eye area.
-The Mesopeel Periocular treatment is a non-invasive chemical peel which requires no downtime, and results in all-over eye rejuvenation and is safe to treat patients with all skin tones.
+A Mesopeel can remove under-eye discoloration by removing the dead skin cells of the top layer of the epidermis, revealing healthy new skin through rejuvenating ingredients.
+The Mesopeel Periocular is a very popular in-office treatment at Dr. Green’s Upper East Side office to treat under-eye circles and wrinkles in the eye area.
+The Mesopeel is composed of azelaic acid, citric acid, lactic acid, phytic acid, resorcinol, and salicylic acid.
+These ingredients work synergistically to reduce fine lines and wrinkles, hyperpigmentation, and discoloration around the upper- and under-eye areas.
+The Mesopeel Periocular treatment is a non-invasive chemical peel that requires no downtime, results in all-over eye rejuvenation, and is safe to treat patients with all skin tones.

 Under eye filler versus blepharoplasty

 Blepharoplasty is a type of plastic surgery that improves the appearance of the upper or lower eyelids.
-Excess skin, droopy eyelids, under eye bags, puffiness, and dark circles can all be corrected with blepharoplasty.
-Consult with a board-certified plastic surgeon prior to having any treatment for altering the eye area.
-Expectations, side effects, and risks should always be discussed before electing to undergo any elective cosmetic plastic surgery.
+Excess skin, droopy eyelids, under-eye bags, puffiness, and dark circles can all be corrected with blepharoplasty.
+Consult with a board-certified plastic surgeon before having any treatment for altering the eye area.
+Before undergoing any elective cosmetic plastic surgery, expectations, side effects, and risks should always be discussed.
 Many patients choose to undergo a facelift at the same time that they have a blepharoplasty to achieve total facial rejuvenation.

-If you are in need of a refreshed look, but don’t want the downtime or risk associated with plastic surgery, dermal fillers may be the treatment option for you.
-Both procedures, blepharoplasty and dermal filler treatment, will effectively revitalize the under eye area and result in a more youthful appearance.
-Tear trough filler treatment is beneficial for those who want to see immediate results, don’t want any downtime, and understand that fillers are not a permanent solution.
-Blepharoplasty may be ideal for someone who doesn’t mind the downtime, has an excessive amount of skin laxity, little skin elasticity, and who wants permanent results.
+If you need a refreshed look but don’t want the downtime or risk associated with plastic surgery, dermal fillers may be your treatment option.
+Both procedures, blepharoplasty and dermal filler treatment, will effectively revitalize the under-eye area and result in a more youthful appearance.
+Tear trough filler treatment benefits those who want immediate results, don’t want any downtime, and understand that fillers are not a permanent solution.
+Blepharoplasty may be ideal for someone who doesn’t mind the downtime, has an excessive amount of skin laxity, has little skin elasticity, and wants permanent results.
 By discussing your cosmetic goals with a dermatologist like Dr. Green or a plastic surgeon, you can best determine which procedure is suited to your needs.